xyst/writings/why-is-racket-integer-sum-faster-than-haskell/readme.md

 Racket compiles the code into bytecode before execution.
 Is there a way to read the bytecode like we read the GHC Core?

-Unable to find out how, but a few searches in the documentation shows we can compile into bytecode and then decompile it:
+Yet to find out how...
+But a few searches in the documentation shows we can compile into bytecode and then _decompile_ it:

 ~~~
 raco make sum.rkt
 raco decompile compiled/sum_rkt.zo
 ~~~

-The documentation hints that decompilation does not "de-optimise" the code.
+The documentation also hints that decompilation does not "de-optimise" the code.

-So let's compare them.
-To make things easier, changed the code of the smaller sum so that the difference is just one line.
+To make them easier to compare, changed the smaller sum code so that the only difference is one line.

 The smaller sum: